poirier/hassremoter/README.md

 The navigation keys are forwarded to whatever device is the current source for the Denon.
 E.g. if the Denon source is the Firestick, arrows etc. go to the firestick.

+# Why not ...?

+Why don't I use scenes?
+I don't like editing them in the HA UI.
+Plus they're not transparent enough - I don't trust that they're going to do exactly what I want.
+And the way opening a scene for editing changes its configuration to match what the devices are currently doing, without my ever asking it to do that, is obnoxious.